blib-la/blibla-template/README.md

     container that runs Postgres.
 This ensures that you don't need to install Postgres locally, making it easier to manage your development environment.

-> You can start the database container using the `docker:dev` script in your package.json.
+> ℹ️ You can start the database container using the `docker:dev` script in your package.json.

 ### Social Login and User Management

+> ⚖️ GDPR Readiness: The integration of Auth.js for social login and user preferences management is
+> designed in adherence to GDPR guidelines ensuring user data privacy and consent management.

 -   **Social Login**: Integrated with [Auth.js](https://authjs.dev/) (formerly known as [NextAuth](https://next-auth.js.org/)) for seamless social login options.
 -   **User Preferences**: Includes a GDPR-ready Cookie Banner for user privacy.

 ### UI Library

+> ⚖️ GDPR Compliance: Utilizing Joy UI enables the creation of user-friendly interfaces, ensuring
+> clear communication and consent collection in line with GDPR requirements.

 -   **Core UI**: Leverage the power of [Joy UI](https://mui.com/joy-ui/getting-started/), the next-gen UI library.